anitab-org/anitab-forms-backend/README.md

     \c osp;
     GRANT ALL PRIVILEGES ON DATABASE osp to osp;
     ```
-2. **Set the environment variables:** You need to download API key file from your user-settings on Zulip.
-The file you download is named as 'download' or rename that to 'download'.Place that download file in the project's directory.
+2. **Set the environment variables:** You need to download Zulip API key file from your user-settings on Zulip.
+The file you download is named as `download` or rename it to `download`.
+Place that download file in the project's directory.
+For more information follow [Environment Variables](#Environment-Variables) section.

 3. Move into the project's directory.